tjoskar/ng-lazyload-image/README.md

 <img [lazyLoad]="image$ | async">
 ```

-### Scroll observable
+### Custom observable

-Sometimes you want to get more controll over the scroll event. `scrollObservable` lets you create your own scroll observable.
+Sometimes you want to get more controll over when the we should check if the image is in viewport. `customObservable` let's you create your own observable.

 ```ts
 import { merge, fromEvent } from 'rxjs'